microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 For bugs, write test page(s) to reproduce the bug, then fix it.
 This will prevent future regressions.

-For features, use test page as a playground.
-Write new tests to verify different sub-features, e.g. rendering in carousel layout vs. rendering in stacked layout.
+For features, write test page(s) to try out the feature.
+Write new test pages to verify different sub-features, e.g. rendering in carousel layout vs. rendering in stacked layout.
 Also write tests for both happy and unhappy paths.
 This will future-proof the work and protect the investment.

 ### Writing a test